ZhanYang-nwpu/Mono3DVG/README.md

     ├──train.py
     ```
 You can also change the dataset path at "root_dir" in `configs/mono3dvg.yaml`.
-You can also change the number of gpu id at "gpu_ids" in `configs/mono3dvg.yaml`.
+You can also change the gpu id at "gpu_ids" in `configs/mono3dvg.yaml`.